pragma-/pbot/doc/VirtualMachine.md

     guest$ ./guest/bin/setup-guest

 This will install `guest-server` to `/usr/local/bin/`, set up some environment variables and harden the guest system.
+Additionally, it'll autodetect your chosen OS/distribution and attempt to run any provisioning scripts from the `./guest/provision` directory.
+If no provisioning scripts are available, it will warn you to manually install the packages for the `cc` languages you want to use.
+You may use `./guest/provision/tumbleweed` as a reference.

 After running the `setup-guest` script, we need to make the environment changes take effect:

     guest$ source /root/.bashrc